open-experiments/Telco-AIX/telco-sme/README.md

 ## Development

 ### Key Files
-- `sme-web-ui.py`: Main application with all classes and UI
+- `sme-web-ui-v2.py`: Enhanced main application with all classes and UI
-- `system_prompts.json`: Expert persona definitions
+- `system_prompts.json`: Expert persona definitions (7+ specialized personas)
-- `requirements.txt`: Python package dependencies
+- `requirements-v2.txt`: Python package dependencies
+- `CLAUDE.md`: Development guidance for Claude Code

+### Key Classes
+- **Config**: Application configuration and API settings
+- **SessionManager**: Persistent session management with file-based storage
+- **ChatClient**: HTTP client for API communication with streaming support
+- **ChatInterface**: Gradio UI implementation
+- **MetricsCollector**: Real-time metrics collection and processing
+- **EmbeddingClient**: Embeddings API integration

+### Features in Development
+- Enhanced metrics visualization with Plotly
+- Embeddings support for semantic search
+- Advanced session management with collaboration features
+- Real-time diagnostics and health monitoring

+## Contributing

+When contributing to this project:
+1. Update the `CLAUDE.md` file if adding new features
+2. Test with the live deployment if possible
+3. Ensure all expert personas remain functional
+4. Update this README with any new features or changes

+## License

+This project is part of the Telco-AIX initiative for telecommunications AI augmentation.

-**Note**: This interface is designed for professional telecommunications use cases and requires appropriate model access and configuration.
+**Note**: This interface is designed for professional telecommunications use cases and requires appropriate API endpoint configuration.